 Commodity trading may be considered as the lesser-known cousin of stock trading.
 Instead of equity, it gives investors access to 100+ commodities like sugar, cotton, silver, etc.

 In this blog, we will look at some of the most important questions surrounding commodity trading in India.
 Along the way, we will try to figure out how commodity trading compares to stock trading.
+You can consult a Cube Wealth Coach or download the Cube Wealth App.

 Important: This blog is meant to educate readers and the information furnished here is not to be construed as investment advice from Cube Wealth.